INternships: An Integral Part of the Nicholas School Experience

 For students, an internship offers an opportunity to gain practical skills, contribute to solving real-world problems, and expand your network.
 For organizations, hosting an intern represents a chance to get fresh ideas, find future job candidates, and benefit from our students’ diverse backgrounds and experience.

-Ashley Brasovan assisted Paradise Valley Community College (PVCC) in meeting its carbon neutrality goals this summer in Phoenix, AZ through the Environmental Defense Fund's Climate Corps program.
+Ashley Brasovan assisted Paradise Valley Community College (PVCC) in meeting its carbon neutrality goals in Phoenix, AZ through the Environmental Defense Fund's Climate Corps program.
 After conducting an energy audit on the main campus, Brasovan identified and recommended a variety of energy efficiency projects such as retrofitting the exterior campus lighting to LEDs, converting the interior lighting to a lower wattage T8 bulb, adjusting thermostat set points, and transitioning to better computer power management practices.
 If implemented, the projects could save the college approximately $111,000 to $210,000 in annual operating costs, as well as up to 2.9 million kilowatt hours and up to 1,600 metric tons of carbon emissions each year.

 Melissa Bauer spent her summer at N/a'an ku se Wildlife Sanctuary, 45 km outside of Windhoek, Namibia.
 Melissa completed an operational and integration assessment in an effort to help the research, marketing, and fundraising departments work better together.
 This internship not only provided an amazing opportunity to see how on the ground conservation is being done in Namibia in a for-profit benefiting non-profit model, but also has afforded her once in a lifetime field work with African wildlife such as cheetahs, leopards, African painted wild dogs, lions, and baboons.